File Transfer Protocol: Syntax

-For example, the URL ftp://public.ftp-servers.example.com/mydirectory/myfile.txt represents the file myfile.txt from the directory mydirectory on the server public.ftp-servers.example.com as an FTP resource.
-The URL ftp://user001:secretpassword@private.ftp-servers.example.com/mydirectory/myfile.txt adds a specification of the username and password that must be used to access this resource.

 More details on specifying a username and password may be found in the browsers' documentation (e.g., Firefox and Internet Explorer).
 By default, most web browsers use passive (PASV) mode, which more easily traverses end-user firewalls.

 Some variation has existed in how different browsers treat path resolution in cases where there is a non-root home directory for a user.

 Download manager

 Most common download managers can receive files hosted on FTP servers, while some of them also give the interface to retrieve the files hosted on FTP servers.
 DownloadStudio allows not only download a file from FTP server but also view the list of files on a FTP server.

 Other

-LibreOffice supports opening file from FTP servers, but from 7.4 release, this feature is labeled deprecated, and developers intend to remove it in a future version.
+LibreOffice declared its FTP support deprecated from 7.4 release, this was later removed in 24.2 release.
+Apache OpenOffice, another descent of OpenOffice.org, still supports FTP.